peterberkenbosch/rails-starter-template/README.md

 # APP NAME

-Opiniated Rails setup with the latest Rails, using PostgreSQL, TailwindCSS, Stimulus, Hotwire and RSpec.
+Opiniated webpacker-less Rails setup with the latest Rails, using PostgreSQL, TailwindCSS, Stimulus, Hotwire and RSpec.

 This comes with a full docker setup for local development including system specs that can run on M1 Apple Docker instances (and also without docker).